Whey Protein: Most Common Myths

 It is not the whey protein that causes harm to your kidneys; rather excessive protein intake (more than the individual requirement) for a long period may impose a risk to your kidneys.
 It causes the risk of renal calculi as well as renal diseases.
 Hence one should never indulge in excessive protein intake without expert advice.

-MYTH 3: Whey Protein causes hair fall.
+3. Whey Protein causes hair fall

 REALITY: Protein is very essential for hair growth and can never lead to hair fall.
 However, researches show that Creatine present in some whey proteins converts testosterone in males to dihydrotestosterone, which may stimulate hair fall or hair loss.